Murrilwane Wildlife Sanctuary

 History and Background

-Victoria Market was named after Sir Selwyn Selwyn-Clarke, the first British governor of Seychelles.To honor his achievements, the market was renovated in 1999 and given its current name.The building features early Victorian architecture, evoking the colonial history of Seychelles.
+Victoria Market was named after Sir Selwyn Selwyn-Clarke, the first British Governor of Seychelles.In honor of his achievements, the market was renovated in 1999 and given its current name.The building features early Victorian architecture, showcasing a presence that evokes Seychelles' colonial history.

-Market Characteristics and Attractions
+Market characteristics and attractions

-1. Fresh local produce
+1. Fresh local ingredients

 2. Local crafts and souvenirs